rotexsoft/leanorm/README.md

 # LeanOrm

-#### A [Generic Data Objects](https://github.com/rotexsoft/gdao/blob/master/README.md) implementation.
-A light-weight, highly performant PHP data access library.
+#### A light-weight, highly performant PHP data access library.
+Good alternative to Doctrine & Eloquent without all the bells & whistles that are not needed in most applications.

 ## Installation Requirements